 - 1. Target Population: Homeless individuals and individuals at-risk of homelessness, with cooccurring serious mental illnesses and substance use disorders. - 2.
 Housing Type: Scattered-site, single-family homes.
+Clients will have a bedroom; sharing common areas, chores, and living situation.
 Houses are master-leased through SSHH; clients are placed in the house with the level of services the best aligns with the treatment needs of the individual.
 Houses are offered at different levels, allowing clients to move "up" and "down" the recovery spectrum and between houses, without losing their connection to the housing program.